Un-bias/sota-music-tagging-models/README.md

 -- Minz Won, Andres Ferraro, Dmitry Bogdanov, and Xavier Serra

-**TL;DR**

-- If your dataset is relatively small: take advantage of domain knowledge using Musicnn.
-- If you want a simple but the best performing model: Short-chunk CNN with Residual connection (so-called *vgg*-ish model with a small receptive field)
-- If you want the best performance with generalization ability: Harmonic CNN

 ## Available Models
 - **FCN** : Automatic Tagging using Deep Convolutional Neural Networks, Choi et al., 2016 [[arxiv](https://arxiv.org/abs/1606.00298)]
 - **Musicnn** : End-to-end Learning for Music Audio Tagging at Scale, Pons et al., 2018 [[arxiv](https://arxiv.org/abs/1711.02520)]